 Contact your doctor if you will miss a booster dose or if you get behind schedule.
 The next dose should be given as soon as possible.
 There is no need to start over.

-Be sure your child receives all recommended doses of this vaccine.
-Your child may not be fully protected if he or she does not receive the full series.
+Be sure your child receives all recommended doses of this vaccine, or the child may not be fully protected against disease.

 What happens if I overdose?